 - Measuring cups: 1 tsp, 1/ tbsp, and 1/2 cup.

 All you need to make your own cranberry sauce is one pot and about ten minutes.

-Step 1: Add all ingredients to a saucepan and heat over medium heat until boiling.
+To start, add all of your ingredients to a sauce pot and heat it over medium heat until it reaches a boil.

-Step 2: Once boiling, reduce heat and allow the cranberries to burst open.
+Then, reduce the heat and allow the cranberries to burst.
 This should take about ten minutes.